cardano-foundation/CIPs/CIP-0XXX/README.md

 #### Description

-The local message submission mini-protocol is used by local clients to submit message to a local node.
-This mini-protocol is **not** used to diffuse messages from a core node to another.
+The local message submission mini-protocol is used by local clients to submit message to a local network node.
+This mini-protocol is **not** used to diffuse messages from a network node to another.

 The protocol follows a simple request-response pattern: